att-innovate/qnetdes/docs/getting-started.rst

 Tutorial - Bell State Distribution
 ==================================
 Lets start by building our first NetQuil program that creates and distributes a bell state pair between Alice and Bob.
-In this tutorial you will be introduced to ``Agents`` (the nodes in your network) and their operations, ``QConnections`` and ``CConnections`` (the channels connecting nodes), and ``Devices`` (the customizable noise modules and error simulators).
+In this tutorial you will be introduced to ``Agents`` (the nodes in your network), ``QConnections`` and ``CConnections`` (the channels connecting nodes), and ``Devices`` (the customizable noise modules and error simulators).
-Checkout our other demos to see more advance examples of NetQuil in action, and, for the more bold you, review our whitepaper and codebase on Distributed Shor's Algorithm using NetQuil.
+Checkout our other demos to see more advanced examples of NetQuil in action, and, for the more bold of you, review our whitepaper and codebase on Distributed Shor's Algorithm using NetQuil.

 This tutorial assumes you have a basic understanding of quantum information theory and the pyquil framework built on Quil.
 For a quick refresher, review this `resource <http://docs.rigetti.com/en/stable/intro.html>`_.

 Import Dependencies
 ===================
-Lets start by importing all of our dependencies.
+Let's start by importing all of our dependencies.

 .. code-block:: python
     :linenos: